Advertisement

 Children across the UK could go without food and presents this Christmas as poverty continues to soar.
 Here’s how to donate charity gifts

-There are a number of ways to give presents to disadvantaged kids, from toy drives to cash donations and Christmas dinners.
+There are a number of ways to give presents to disadvantaged kids, from toy drives to cash donations.
 Read on to find out how you could give a child a reason to smile with charity Christmas gifts.

-The Salvation Army is teaming up with toy shop The Entertainer to give gifts to a record-breaking number of children this year.
+The Salvation Army is teaming up with toy shop The Entertainer again this year to give gifts to even more children across the UK who would otherwise go without.

 For every toy donated by the public to the Big Toy Appeal, the retailer will match it to provide an extra toy for a disadvantaged family at Christmas.